rhayana-b/portfolio/README.md

 ## Sobre Nós (about us) - Revista HSM (2020/2021)

 Well, at Guidance Experts I was working mainly for Revista HSM project.
-Creating components, new features and maintaining the site.
-For a small view I separated the landing page ['Sobre Nós'](https://www.revistahsm.com.br/sobre-nos) that I built from zero following the design on Figma.
-But there is a little piece of me in most of the pages and features around all the site platform for Revista HSM.
-Feel free to navigate for the website https://www.revistahsm.com.br/sobre-nos
+Creating components, new features and maintaining the website.(https://www.revistahsm.com.br).

 On this project we were using NextJs and TailwindCSS to created all components as we wanted them.
 No UI lib used for components.